 - File a Lost Baggage Claim Report.
 In the rare case that your luggage has not turned up in 3 to 5 days (depending on the airline), you will be directed to file a baggage claim form.
 The form will either be mailed to you, provided as a downloadable PDF document to be completed and mailed in, or provided via an online interactive form.
 Most airlines require the form to be completed within 30 to 45 days of your initial report.

 - Stay in Touch.
-Before you leave the airport, ask for the name and phone number of the person that you have been speaking with and make sure you know how to follow up on the status of your luggage.
+Before you leave the airport, ask for the name and phone number of the person who you’ve been speaking with and make sure you know how to follow up on the status of your luggage.
 Most airlines have a dedicated phone number for lost baggage and an online tracking resource, making it easy for you to stay informed.

 Most airlines do not assume liability for damage to musical instruments, sports equipment and strollers that are not packed in a suitable hard-sided case or original packaging, and are generally not liable for damage to contents if the outside of the hard-sided case it was packed in is not damaged.
 If approved for repairs to your damaged luggage, be sure to get specifics on how to proceed; the airline may provide their own repair service, or require that you use airline-approved vendors and submit original receipts.
 If your bag is severely damaged, the airline may replace it.